Food Safety Supervisor NSW

 Mobile catering is becoming increasingly popular in today’s food service industry and typically involves selling prepared food from some form of vehicle or other mobile set-ups, usually taking on the form of carts or food trucks.
 These mobile catering businesses bring meals to the consumer, instead of the other way around, and in some cities are a cultural fixture that entices tourists with their presence.
 The variety of foods served via mobile catering is extensive, and the method of delivery is continually innovating, which makes mobile catering uniquely positioned to bring changes in food trends to the forefront of customer consumption.

 That’s not to say that mobile catering is exempt from the rules of regular catering, on the other hand.
 Mobile caterers are still required to have a Food Safety Supervisor certification, and a Food Safety Supervisor must be appointed per individual mobile catering service to operate legally.
-Courses are available for Food Safety Supervisor NSW through RTOs via remote delivery and face-to-face classes.
+Courses are available for Food Safety Supervisor NSW through RTOs via remote online delivery and face-to-face classes.

 There are different types of mobile catering services that are relatively standardised.
 Let’s enumerate a few of them for a quick rundown.

 Food kiosks are usually found in malls, stadiums, movie theatres, and other indoor locations.
 They are easily identified by the small space they tend to occupy and are typically franchised.
 Kiosks are temporary booths or stands that serve quick meals, snacks, or beverages.
 Some of the kiosk franchise staples are ice cream, pretzels, and hot dogs – foodstuffs that are easy to prepare and serve.
 Kiosks are easy to set up, open, and close, which makes them a favourite for franchise operators.